 On the other hand, wireless overcomes all these challenges with ease.
 For example, Microwave signals can pass over rivers and mountains, while a fiber optic line will need to follow existing infrastructure such as roads and bridges.
 Better still, while an operator is taking months and months to overcome these challenges, a large crew, legal expertise, and a hefty purse, a wireless operator can get the wireless network deployed in mere days, a minimal crew (as little as 2-6), and far fewer resources.

-Again, in the RDOF networks, reliability will be measured by the FCC, and operators must comply with high levels of reliability, proving their networks are up and running at 80% of the promised capacity, 80% of the time.
-This means they cannot afford to have capacity drops and service disruptions, or else they will suffer hefty penalties and even face the danger of their funding being denied.
+Again, in the rural funded networks, reliability will be measured by governments, and operators must comply with high levels of reliability, proving their networks are up and running at the minimum of the promised capacity, a minimum percentage of the time.
+This means they cannot afford to have capacity drops and service disruptions, or else they may suffer hefty penalties and even face the danger of their funding being denied.

 Due to its reliability, even in Fiber Optic networks, wireless is often installed for backup and redundancy to manage the risk of communication loss and minimize downtime.